apollographql/apollo-server/docs/source/essentials/server.md

     npm install --save apollo-server@rc graphql

-When adding Apollo Server to an existing application, a corresponding HTTP server support package needs to be installed as well.
-For example, for Express this is:

-    npm install --save apollo-server-express@rc graphql

 > Note: During the release candidate period, it's necessary to use the `rc` npm package, as shown in the above commands.

 <h2 id="creating">Creating a server</h2>